multimodalart/grog/README.md

 **Experimental: things are work in progress and can break**

-[Cog](https://github.com/replicate/cog) is an open source tool by [Replicate](https://replicate.com) that aims to package machine learning models into reproducible docker container.
-It creates an API and can be used locally or hosted in platforms like [Replicate](https://replicate.com)
+[Cog](https://github.com/replicate/cog) is an open source tool by [Replicate](https://replicate.com) that aims to package machine learning models into a reproducible docker container that creates an API and can be used locally, hosted in the cloud or on [Replicate](https://replicate.com).

 [Gradio](https://gradio.app) is an open source tool by [Hugging Face](https://huggingface.co) that aims to create easy demos and web UIs for machine learning models, with few lines of code and pure python.
-Such UIs can be used locally, or hosted in cloud machines or [Hugging Face Spaces](https://huggingface.co/spaces).
+Such UIs can be used locally, hosted in the cloud or on [Hugging Face Spaces](https://huggingface.co/spaces).

-Grog creates a Gradio UI for a Cog application 🌈
+Grog is a cli that creates a Gradio UI for a Cog application 🌈

 ## Installing
 To use `grog`, you should first install it's requirements